Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 **Note**: If you do not supply a -c parameter when you call the environment set up, the environment is configured a local only mode.
 If you choose this option, you will not be able to run any cluster mode commands.

+#### Create an account
+This creates an account that will be used for billing.
+You need to this once, and can re-use the same account in multiple deployments.

+    az ml account modelmanagement create -l [Azure region, e.g. eastus2] -n [your account name] -g [resource group name: existing] --sku-capacity 1 --sku-name S1